primus/mirage/README.md

 ### primus.id.generator

 The generator method allows you to assign a custom id generator.
 By default we generate 8 random bytes using the `crypto` module.
-To set your own id generator simply call the `primus.id.generator` with the function you want to use instead.
+To set your own generator simply call the `primus.id.generator` with the function that you want to use.

 The supplied function will receive 2 arguments: